bbc/peaks.js/doc/API.md

 * `'overlap'` (default): Segments can be dragged to overlap each other
 * `'no-overlap'`: Segment overlap is prevented
-* `'compress'`: Dragging a segment over the previous or next segment causes that segment to reduce in size
+* `'compress'`: Segment overlap is prevented, and dragging a segment over the previous or next segment causes that segment to reduce in size

+When the segment drag mode is either `'no-overlap'` or `'compress'`, and the [waveform drag mode](#viewsetwaveformdragmodemode) is `'insert-segment'`, clicking on an existing segment will not create a new overlapping segment.

 This method applies to the zoomable waveform view only.